SE-qinghuang/AERJE/README.md

 ### AERJE Using

 1.Get trained model and run `AERJE_Use.py`, you can quickly use AERJE to extraction API entity and relation from text.

+## License
+The code is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License for Noncommercial use only.
+Any commercial use should get formal permission first.